-In order for Canadian and American students to qualify for a bursary it is recommended that they submit a Canada Student Loan application (FAFSA for US students) or have a bank loan/line of credit.
+In order for Canadian students to qualify for a bursary it is recommended that they submit a Canada Student Loan application or have a bank loan/line of credit.
 International students are eligible for student bursaries.
 Students will be required to complete a CMU bursary application where they will disclose personal financial resources and needs and give proof of student loan amount and/or bank loan/line of credit amount for the academic year being applied for.
 When a bursary is funded by a specific donor, a letter of thanks to the donor(s) may be required to release the funds to the student's CMU account.